 Dr Rachel Crellin – director

-Rachel is an archaeologist who works at the University of Leicester researching material change in prehistory.
+Rachel is an archaeologist based at the University of Leicester where she researches material change in prehistory.
 She specialises in the theorisation of change in archaeology, the study of the Neolithic and Bronze Age and the analysis of copper-alloy objects.

 Rachel was born and raised on the Isle of Man and her PhD research focused on the archaeology of the island from 3000-1500 cal BC.